spgdaman/pig-dice/README.md

 # Project Name

-Quiz Board
+Pig Dice

 ## Project description

-This project is about a web app that grades the users answers based on the responses given.
+This project is about a web app where 2 player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold" and earn points.

+A player wins when they achieve a score of 100.

 ## Author Information

-* **Simon Gatheru Waigi** - *Initial work* - [spgdaman](https://github.com/spgdaman).
+-   **Simon Gatheru Waigi** - _Initial work_ - [spgdaman](https://github.com/spgdaman).

 ## Set up instructions

-Clone or download the project using the link in the description.
+Clone or download the project via the link in the description.

 ## Technologies used